ofluffydev/polished/pci/README.md

 - **Device Information Logging:** Print human-readable information about each detected device using the `serial_logging` crate (or a no-op logger if disabled).
 - **Vendor/Class Decoding:** Recognize common vendor IDs (Intel, NVIDIA, QEMU, VirtIO) and class codes for easier debugging.
 - **No-Std Compatible:** Designed for use in `no_std` environments such as kernels and bootloaders.
+- **Integration Examples:** See the crate documentation for kernel-level initialization, dumping all PCI devices, and finding network devices.
+- **Unit Tests:** Pure functions and struct formatting are covered by unit tests (see source).

 ______________________________________________________________________